CantorAI/Cantor/README.md

 # Cantor
-A Distributed Computing Platform for AI and IOT
+A Distributed Computing Platform for AI and IOT,
+##Coding for cluster as simple as coding in a single computer